Foresight for African Agriculture

 I led a study, funded by the Australian Center for International Agriculture Research (ACIAR) that undertook a model-based analysis to examine investment options that support better food security outcomes in Sub-Saharan Africa.

 I presented the results of that study at a conference on Food Security in Africa held in Sidney in November 2012, at which a new center on food security in Africa was launched.
 The conference paper can be found here.
 A link to the presentation (powerpoint) that I made can be found here.
-You can also watch and listen to the full conference presentation here
+You can also watch and listen to the full conference presentation here.

 The final report for the ACIAR project can be found here, and contains more details about the underlying components of the study -- including the outputs of a workshop on foresight for African agriculture that drew in a number of experts in the region.